MarcusFC3/Junior-Final-Project/README.md

 # Junior-Final-Project
-A 3D exploration game made in unity
-Junior Final Project
 Your final project is to create an exploration game in Unity.
 It may be a 1st person or 3rd person game.
 Use the terrain tools and assets from the asset store to create an environment for the player to explore.
 The game should have a beginning, middle and end.
 The storyline and theme